open-policy-agent/contrib/data_filter_elasticsearch/README.md

    ./opa-es-filtering
    ```

-   The server listens on `:8080` and loads sample data.
-The server exposes
-   two endpoints `/posts` and `/posts/{post_id}`.
-   OPA is loaded with an example policy which has rules related to both these
+   The server listens on `:8080` and exposes two endpoints `/posts` and `/posts/{post_id}`.
+OPA is loaded with an example policy from the file `example.rego` which has rules related to both these
    endpoints.

 3. Open a new window and make a request: